 - Complexity – The complexity of your taxes may make a big difference in your choice.
 Chains such as H&R Block and Jackson Hewitt may suffice for less complex tax returns, or you may decide to go with tax preparation software and do it yourself.

 For more complex returns, you should consider a Certified Public Accountant (CPA), tax attorney, or an Enrolled Agent (EA) with significant tax experience.
 EAs are credentialed by the IRS, are often ex-IRS employees, and can represent you at any IRS meeting.
 These professionals are likely to be busier than usual this year, as taxpayers may consult them to find out how changes introduced in the Tax Cuts and Jobs Act (TCJA) and 2018 budget agreement affect them.

 Do not be a cheapskate with a complex return, but make sure that you get the expertise that you are paying for.
 Better to pay some now than a lot later!

-- Credentials and Expertise – You want someone that is registered with the IRS and has a Preparer Tax Identification Number (PTIN).
+- Credentials and Expertise – You want someone who is registered with the IRS and has a Preparer Tax Identification Number (PTIN).
 Anyone who fills out your returns for a fee is legally required to have one.

 CPAs, EAs, and tax attorneys will undergo different levels of tax training, but that does not necessarily mean they have filed any returns.
 Even if they have, their expertise may be in different areas, and they may be more familiar with deductions in a specific area (such as the self-employed or very active investors).
 You want a preparer with expertise in returns for your field.